-- it is not planned and seems to happen spontaneously or by chance; - it may be aimed at any child nearby; - the child being mean may feel badly when an adult points out the harm they've caused.
+- it is not planned and seems to happen spontaneously or by chance. - it may be aimed at any child nearby. - the child being mean may feel badly when talked to about the harm they've caused.

 Consequence Options: coaching conversation, parent phone call, alternate break locations.
-These consequences will happen quickly, firmly and respectfully to stop the behavior, to let students know that their actions are hurtful and to re-direct them to more positive behaviour.
+These consequences will happen quickly, firmly, and respectfully to stop the behaviour, to let students know that their actions are hurtful and to re-direct them to more positive behaviour.